Jdecristi/Jdecristi/README.md

 ## Software Engineer

-Problem solver who loves digging into complicated real-world problems and coding up simple and robust solutions.
-At home in the frontend, React, Typescript app, but constantly seeks out new ways to learn and grow.
-Skilled communicator who can break down complicated topics into a simple format.
+Utilizing problem-solving skills to tackle complex real-world issues and create simple yet robust solutions using my extensive knowledge of React.js, Vue.js, and Typescript.
+Committed to staying up-to-date with the latest industry trends and continuously improving my skills while effectively communicating complex topics in a clear and simple manner.

 - 🖥️ See my portfolio at [My Portfolio](http://jdecristi.com)
 - ✉️ You can contact me at [jdecristi777@gmail.com](mailto:jdecristi777@gmail.com)
-- 🧠 I'm learning React Native
+- 🧠 I'm currently working on ApplyAi, an app for automating job applications with Ai

 ### Skills